Introduction

 Installation

 Geralt is available as a NuGet package.
-It is supported on the following platforms:
+It's supported on the following platforms:

 win-x64